Zatch Bell! season 3: Summary

-With newer allies, Zatch, Kiyo, and their friends mount an all-out offensive on Riou upon learning about his scheme.
-They manage to break his curse, saving Li-en and the affected humans, but are unable to prevent Faudo's release.
-When Kiyo's plan to stall the giant fails, Riou sends it toward Japan to test its capacity, resulting in a frenetic clash between Zatch's allies and Riou's forces during which Wonrei is sent back to the Mamodo world.
-In the height of the conflict, Riou is dispatched by Zatch's twin brother Zeno Bell and his partner Dufort, who desires to wipe out humanity with Faudo.
-Although Zatch's allies outnumber them, they are grossly surpassed by Zeno's spells and Dufort's telepathic ability.
-However, a miracle entity within Zatch arises, allowing him to overcome his brother and return him to the Mamodo world, but not without losing control of Faudo.
+With newer allies, Zatch, Kiyo, and their friends mount an all-out offensive on Rioh upon learning about his scheme.
+They manage to break his curse, saving Li&NoBreak;-en and the affected humans, but are unable to prevent Faudo's release.
+When Kiyo's plan to stall the giant fails, Rioh sends it toward Japan to test its capacity, resulting in a frenetic clash between Zatch's allies and Rioh's forces during which Wonrei is sent back to the Mamodo world.
+At the height of the conflict, Zatch's twin brother Zeno Bell and his partner Dufort dispatch Rioh and take control of Faudo, with Dufort desiring to use it to wipe out humanity.
+Despite their numbers, Zatch and his allies are grossly surpassed by Zeno's spells and Dufort's telepathic ability.
+However, a miracle entity within Zatch arises, allowing him to overcome Zeno and return him to the Mamodo world, but not without losing control of Faudo.
 Zatch and Kiyo take the matter into their own hands and use this newfound power to destroy Faudo just off the shores of Japan, saving the world from doom.

 In the season epilogue, Zatch and Brago, now the only Mamodo left on Earth, are about to battle each other for the crown of their world, but the series ends before a true winner is determined.